AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 ```
 ---
 ## Results
 Here's where it gets interesting.
-We ran the model with all the fancy preprocessing, and we want to know if our model will be able to predict the threat that represent the asteroid YRA 2024.
+We ran the model with all the fancy preprocessing, and we want to know if our model will be able to predict the threat that represent the asteroid 2024 YRA.

 So here are the results I've obtained: